MikeMaximus/gbm/GBM/readme.txt

 			- "Toggle Portable Mode.bat" is for Windows and "Toggle Portable Mode.sh" is for Linux.
 		- You can also manually create an empty file named "portable.ini" (case-sensitive depending on the OS) in the application folder to enable portable mode.
 			- Delete the "portable.ini" file to return to normal mode.
+- The Start-Up Wizard will now allow you to choose a language.
 - The Start-Up Wizard will now suggest the application folder as a default backup location when running in portable mode.
-- Fixed the poor coding practices in the app's initialization sequence.
+- Fixed some long standing issues with GBM's initialization sequence.
-- A GUI update pass was done across the entire application for better support of multiple languages.
+- A GUI update pass was done across the entire application to better support multiple languages.
-	- All buttons are now generally larger.
+	- All buttons are now slightly larger.
-	- Some forms have slightly increased in size.
+	- Some forms have increased in size.
 - Updated Components
 	- YamlDotNet 16.1.3 -> 16.3.0
 	- SQLite 3.50.2 -> 3.50.4 (Windows)
 	- 7-Zip 25.00 -> 25.01 (Windows)

+Known Issues:

+- GBM may not properly display the characters for a language that does not match the operating system language while running on Mono (Linux).
+To solve this issue:
+	- Set your operating system language to the desired language, then restart GBM.
+	- Consult the documentation for your Window Manager and/or Linux distribution for help.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html